hugoocoto/nvim/README.md

 obsidian.lua.
 Then go to .config/nvim/lua/hugo/packer.lua and remove the use({...}) which contains ...obsidian..

+> [!CAUTION]
+> Some ubuntu users report issues with clipboard.
+It can be fixed
+> by installing wl-clipboard: `apt install wl-clipboard`.

 ### How to update - reload packages

 Go to .config/nvim/lua/hugo/packer.lua and do the following